pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/2_workspaces_drivers/5_workspaces_non-files_drivers.md

 These are internal drivers that you should normally not use, but they also demonstrate Pydio flexibility.
 Ajxp_conf is the driver used for the "Settings" panel.

 ### Access.jsapi

+Disclaimer : If you installed Pydio by the linux repository ( apt / yum ), you must install the "pydio-plugin-access.jsapi" package.

 Finally, the "Javascript API" driver is an interesting implementation of a client-side only data provider for Pydio.
 When switching to a workspace based on this driver, the interface will list all defined Classes and Interfaces defined in the Javascript framework: this is done by introspecting the classes, without speaking to the server, except for displaying the source code.

 This could be a good inspiration for creating a serverless (or unhosted) version of Pydio that could grab its data from other data source than from the server itself.